-- When parking on Walnut Street, obey the parking sign regulations and also the direction arrows. - These directives are for the safety of all; there is ample parking on the Walnut Street Parking Lot. - DO NOT PARK BETWEEN THE RED CURB AREA ON THE WALNUT STREET PARKING LOT. - Do not park on the area of the Walnut Street parking lot which is to the RIGHT of the entrance as you enter the lot.
+- When parking in the Walnut Street lot, obey the parking sign regulations and also the direction arrows. - These directives are for the safety of all; there is ample parking on the Walnut Street Parking Lot. - DO NOT PARK BETWEEN THE RED CURB AREA ON THE WALNUT STREET PARKING LOT. - Do not park in the area of the Walnut Street parking lot which is to the RIGHT of the entrance as you enter the lot.
 That, too, is for exclusive use by health clinic employees and patrons.
-Likewise, visitors and employees of the health clinic are not allowed to use the church/school portion of the Walnut Street lot.
+Likewise, visitors and employees of the health clinic are not allowed to use the church/school portion of the Walnut Street lot. - Afternoon pick up for students in Grades 3rd 8th.